 I still remember the first time I heard about beavertails years ago.
-A look of horror briefly passed through my face as I envisioned these crazy Canadians catching beavers and deep frying their tails as a snack; thankfully I was pretty off point with this one.
+A look of horror briefly passed through my face as I envisioned these crazy Canadians catching beavers and deep-frying their tails as a snack; thankfully I was pretty off pointing with this one.
 Beavertails are actually fried dough pastries that can be topped with all kinds of sweet condiments.
-I treated myself to a Triple Trio which had nutella, peanut butter, and Reese’s pieces chocolate on top.
+I treated myself to a Triple Trio which had Nutella, peanut butter, and Reese’s pieces chocolate on top.
 Pair that with a cup of hot chocolate and you have the perfect mid-afternoon pick me up.

 Meeting Bonhomme, the face of Carnaval de Quebec

 Oh, Bonhomme!
 What can I say about this guy?
 To me, he’s half snowman and half Pillsbury doughboy.
 He’s got a sharp sense of humour, a giant smile, and a kick that cracks me up every single time.
 We got to tour his ice palace and he had everyone laughing the whole time.
 My favourite lost in translation moment was when he welcomed us into his living room, “This is my restroom.
 Can you say that?
 My room where I rest.”

 Incredible ice sculptures

 We saw some very talented artists at work during the Carnaval de Quebec.
 There were teams at work with all manner of tools and instruments ranging from saws to sandpaper.
 The photo above shows one of my favourite sculptures.
 The artists wasn’t around so I couldn’t ask what his vision was, but I like to think there’s a connection to Canada’s marine wildlife in there.

 And that is just a little taste of some of the things I got to try in one day.
 Of course, there are plenty more activities to choose from including: